Sidewalk Toronto: Civic data trust

-According to Sidewalk, deep integration of the digital layer demonstrates their aspiration about making a city "from the internet up".
-However, because Sidewalk Labs' parent company is owned by Alphabet Inc., a giant technology company and produces profits using internet traffic-related advertisement, there have been numerous critics concerned of Orwellian privacy control.
-As a result of continuous criticism about the privacy of residents and commodification of data collection, Sidewalk Labs shifted their direction for constructing the digital layer, introducing the concept of a civic data trust.
+There had been numerous critics concerned of Orwellian privacy control with the Sidewalk project due to the nature of the public systems created.
+As a result of criticism about the privacy of residents and commodification of data collection, Sidewalk Labs shifted their direction for constructing the digital layer, introducing the concept of a civic data trust.

 In an October 2018 press release, Sidewalk Labs renounced the right to own information generated from Quayside.
-The release argued that "urban data" – community data de-identified of personal information – should be considered as a public asset and be freely available.
+The release argued that "urban data" – community data cleared of personal information – should be considered as a public asset and be freely available.
 They proposed that the data should be owned and managed by an independent civic data trust, which would steward the data collected in the physical layers of the planned development, and approve and control its collection and dissemination.
 The proposed trust would be guided by a charter ensuring that data is collected and used in a way that is beneficial to the community, protects privacy, and spurs innovation and investment.
 If a company wanted to collect or use the data for more proprietary or commercial purposes, or it required personally-identifiable information, approval should be required from the trust.

 Sidewalk Labs provided examples of data repositories in other cities: In Barcelona, collected data is pooled into a central repository and access is managed by the city; in Estonia, companies store their own collected data but make it available via standardized protocols.

 Data governance

-In November 2019, Sidewalk Labs delivered a Digital Innovation Appendix" to provide real-world examples and flesh out data governance plans for the project, including "responsible artificial intelligence" guidelines and data minimization and de-identification by default.
+In November 2019, Sidewalk Labs delivered a "Digital Innovation Appendix" to provide real-world examples and flesh out data governance plans for the project, including "responsible artificial intelligence" guidelines and data minimization and clearing of personal data by default.
 They also incorporated feedback giving Waterfront Toronto the lead on data governance, rather than an independent Urban Data Trust.
 In February 2020, Waterfront Toronto endorsed 144 of 160 innovation proposals from Sidewalk Labs, saying the other 16 could be dropped, altered or replaced.
-Waterfront Toronto's advisory panel said it was premature to provide advice, and still had questions about the feasibility of some innovations proposed within the project.
-They wanted more clarity on the benefits that might justify the proposed collection and use of data.
-They requested additional context for Sidewalk Toronto's earlier allegations regarding data security.
+Waterfront Toronto's advisory panel stated that it was premature to provide advice, and had concerns about the feasibility of some innovations proposed within the project, and desired more clarity on the benefits that might justify the proposed collection and use of data.
+They subsequently requested additional context for Sidewalk Toronto's earlier allegations regarding data security.

-A final decision on whether the project can proceed was pushed back from March 2020 to June 25.